Title IX: Sexual Assault & Harassment

 If I file a report, will it be confidential?

-Medaille College strongly supports a student’s interest in confidentiality in sexual violence cases.
+Medaille University strongly supports a student’s interest in confidentiality in sexual violence cases.
 However, confidentiality is not guaranteed in Title IX complaints.
 Confidentiality requests will only be overridden to meet Title IX obligations, and in that case shared with a limited number of necessary, “responsible employees.”
 All information will be kept securely.
 Even if a student does not ask for confidentiality, these matters are private and should only be shared with individuals responsible for handling the institution’s response.

 If a student asks that his or her name not be revealed to the accused, or that the campus not investigate, the campus should inform the student that honoring the request may limit its ability to respond fully to the incident.
 Inform the complainant that retaliation is prohibited.